tatianegercina/FinTech/02-Homework/02-Python/Solutions/README.md

 Armed with this new information, the challenge of evaluating our investment opportunity will take place in 3 phases:

-1. PyPortfolio - basic portofolio calculations
+1. PyPortfolio - This phase will focus on basic portfolio evaluation calculations.
-2. PyPresentValue - evaluating the overall present value of the loan portfolio
+2. PyPresentValue - Phase 2 will involve an analysis, in stages, of the overall present value of the microfinance loan portfolio.
-3. PyCashFlows - looking at the cash flow generated from loan repayments for specific months.
+3. PyCashFlows - The final phase will de-annualize the portfolio in an attempt to determine the cash flow generated from loan repayments for specified months.

 ---

 ### Files

 ---

 ## Instructions

-You have just been received the micro-finance loan portfolio for your review.
-You can assume that all of the loans in this portfolio were issued on the same date.
-You have determined that there are several calculations need to be done to properly evaluate the overall portfolio.
+You have just received the microfinance loan portfolio for your review.
+You have been advised that all of the loans in this portfolio were issued on the same date.

+After a quick scan, you have determined that there are several calculations need to be done to properly evaluate the overall portfolio.

 ### Phase 1 - PyPortfolio

-In this phase you just want to get an overall feel for the investmet portfolio as presented.
+In this phase you just want to get an overall feel for the investment portfolio as presented.
 The goals of you analysis are to:

- * Iterate through the portfolio's provided determine the basic portfolio characteristics such as size and composition.
+ * Iterate through the portfolio's data structure to determine basic portfolio characteristics such as size and composition.
  * Utilize variables, loops, conditional statements and foreign exchange to calculate the local currency value of each loan issued.

-### Phase 2 - PyPresent Value
+### Phase 2 - PyPresentValue

 As your Python knowledge allows for you to work with external files, you will proceed with your analysis for the current portfolio.